Top 5 Tech Trends for Market Researchers in 2021

-Tech is leading market research in new ways and this article looks at how 5 innovative tech trends will change the way insights will evolve our industry.
+Tech is leading market research in new ways and how 5 innovative tech trends will change the insights industry.

 With the new decade well underway bringing with it much uncertainty researchers, other industry leaders, and consumers are still wondering about the exciting technologies that 2020 will bring.